IDark-AngelI/Discord_Emoji_Pack_1/README.md

 # Discord Emoji Pack 1
 [EN]

-This Pack Contain 50 Discord Emojis, 25 PNG Emojis and 25 Gif Emojis.
+This Pack Contain 50 Discord Emojis, 25 PNG Emojis and 25 Gif Emojis and they all are under 256kb.

 -----------------------------------------
 How to use?